We may earn commission from affiliate links →

 An hour and 30 minutes by car southwest of Veliko Tarnovo, Central Balkan National Park, provides a fantastic opportunity to explore Bulgaria’s natural scenery.
 Situated in the middle of the country, it occupies the central and highest parts of the Balkan Mountains.
 It’s the third-largest protected area in Bulgaria and one of the largest in Europe, about 85 kilometers long and 10 kilometers wide on average.

 This magnificent park also encompasses nine nature reserves, whose ancient beech forests are part of UNESCO’s Primeval Beech Forests World Heritage Site.
-You’re in for some of the best hiking, cycling, and horseback riding in the Balkans when you visit this national park.
-Wildlife watching is also particularly excellent here, the park being home to wolves, wild goats, otters, royal eagles, and various other alpine birds.
+When you visit this national park, you’re in for some of the Balkans’ best hiking, cycling, and horseback riding.
+Wildlife watching is also particularly excellent here, the park being home to wolves, wild goats, otters, royal eagles, and other alpine birds.
 There are sheer rock cliffs, impressive waterfalls, wooded valleys, grassy mountain ridges, and empty peaks.

-Now you know all the top attractions and things to do in Veliko Tarnovo, which will you tick off first?
+Now you know all the top attractions and what to do in Veliko Tarnovo, which will you tick off first?